Portland Saturday Market: Location

 The group did not have a location for the market, until Bill Naito offered them a parking lot known as the "Butterfly lot".
 A large butterfly mural hangs over the market today commemorating the past.
 For the first year that the market operated, there was no specific site plan.
 A board of directors was established and the first chair was Scott Nay who worked in the Human Resources Department in the city of Portland.
 He was instrumental in hiring the first market manager Dana Comfort who along with a well chosen staff began to organize the site by and under the Burnside Bridge.
 A clear site plan was eventually created, marking out 8 × 8 foot booth spaces, defining aisles and a pattern for customer traffic.
 In 1976, the market moved to a site under the Burnside Bridge between First Avenue and Front Avenue (now Naito Parkway), where it then remained for the next 33 years.
-It began operating on Sundays in 1977.